Ancient Epic Poem Fragments

 Mother Tree

-Hugh's eyes fluttered open to the sharp pattering of the gravel off the side of the car.
-From his reclined position, the treetops of the surrounding forest were all that he could see through the window.
-He shifted his gaze to his mom as she steered.
-Despite the dryness of his freshly awoken voice, he croaked, "Are we here?"
+Hugh's eyes fluttered open.
+He heard the sharp pattering of gravel off the side of the car as it drove along the way.
+From his reclined position, the surrounding forest's treetops were all he could see through the window.
+His mom was focused on the road, steering gently.
+Despite the dryness of his voice after his nap, he croaked, "Are we here?"

 Angela reached back and touched Hugh's knee.
 "He'll be so happy to see you."